mstechly/quantum_tsp_tutorials/README.md

 ## Dependencies

 In this tutorial I used pyquil 2.2.1 and grove 1.7.0 .
-API of the functions may change in next versions, so keep it in mind if something doesn't work for you!
+API of these librares may change in next versions - let me know if something is broken so I can fix it :)

 ## About the author

 My name is Michał and I work do research on quantum algorithms at Bohr Technology.
 I focus on applying near-term devices for solving optimization problems and enchance machine learning (so called QML).

 You can read my story in [this article on Medium](https://medium.com/@michal.stechly/how-i-got-a-job-in-quantum-computing-7049b81caf91).
-I also have a blog called [Musty Thoughts](www.mustythoughts.com).
+I also have a blog called [Musty thoughts](http://www.mustythoughts.com).

+If you want to contact me - feel free to do so: michal.stechy@gmail.com .

 ## Unitary Fund